npvandyke/MechaCar_Statistical_Analysis/README.md

 ![Multiple Linear Regression Results](Deliverable_One/Deliverable_One_Analysis.png)

 ## Summary Statistics on Suspension Coils
 - The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+Based on the summary of manufacturing data derived from the "Suspension_Coil.csv" dataset, it's apparent that this design specification is met for all manufacturing lots in total, as well as for Lot 1 and Lot 2, but Lot 3's variance exceeds this amount.

+The summary data for the three combined lots as well as for each individual lot can be viewed below:

 | Total Summary            |  Lot Summary |
 :-------------------------:|:-------------------------: